The city’s condo developers have finally begun to gut the glut.

 According to TRD’s analysis, the New York State Attorney General’s Office accepted 6,002 new condo units for sale last year, down from 7,609 in 2015.
 While last year’s figures are higher than in any year from 2008 to 2014, it signals a shift from five straight years of increases in new product.
 Supply appears to have plateaued due to factors such as a softening luxury market, concerns of oversupply on the high end, and a tighter financing market for new projects.
 By the end of the year, the total dollar volume of 2016’s accepted offering plans ($13.72 billion) amounted to just half of the 2015’s dollar volume ($27.57 billion), TRD’s analysis shows.

 A couple of condo projects accepted in 2016 have already been scrapped.
-CL Investment’s 40-unit plan for 287 Park Avenue in Manhattan and a 391-unit plan from Property Markets Group’s and the Hakim Organization’s former development site at 21-10 Queens Plaza South in Long Island City, will not go forward as condos.
+CL Investment’s 40-unit plan for 287 Park Avenue South in Manhattan and a 391-unit plan from Property Markets Group’s and the Hakim Organization’s former development site at 21-10 Queens Plaza South in Long Island City, will not go forward as condos.

 In 2016, developers submitted plans for a total of 5,087 units, down 43 percent year-over-year from 8,979 units in 2015.
 That’s another sign total units accepted will be down in 2017, as many of the plans that will be greenlit this year were filed last year.